CSCI-2349-F23/ps5and6/README.md

 ps6.ipynb
 README
 ```
-Note: If you chose to do only one of the two problem sets, you can just delete that notebook from the directory.
+Note: If you chose to do only one of the two problem sets, only include that `pynb` file in your submission.

 3. Tar and zip up the directory, calling it `ps6.tgz`.
 4. Upload that file to Canvas.
+If you are completing both problem sets, submit the same `.tgz` to both assignments on Canvas.
+If you are only completing one problem, upload the `.tgz` file only to the assignment you are completing.

 These assignments are due November 27 at 11:59pm EST.